johnno1962/InjectionIII/README.md

 disappears due to a background task [unhide](https://github.com/johnno1962/unhide) which is integrated into InjectionIII.

-Recent github releases of the InjectionIII app will retain the values of top-level and static variables over an injection by redirecting references to a variable's storage to that in the main app bundle.

 As injection needs to know how to compile Swift files individually it is not compatible with building using `Whole Module Optimisation`.
 A workaround for this is to build with `WMO` switched off so there are logs of individual compiles available then switching `WMO` back on if it suits your workflow better.